This spicy vegetable soup gets its heat from Tunisian harissa paste and features cauliflower, sweet potato & spinach in a hearty vegan munch!

 My site is positively dripping with soup recipes and more than its fair share of spicy soup recipes.
 Many of them are vegetarian or vegan.

-It sits alongside soft and earth sweet potato.
-An ingredient that I think is great with North African flavours as my sweet potato tagine demonstrates.
+It sits alongside soft and earthy sweet potato.
+An ingredient that I think is great with North African flavours, as my sweet potato tagine demonstrates.

-Our simple “broth” is nothing more than tomato passata and vegetable stock.
-This is seasoned by the classic herb mix Zaatar.
+Our simple "broth" is nothing more than tomato passata and vegetable stock.
+This is seasoned with the classic herb mix Za'atar.

 Finally, our spicy kick comes from Tunisian harissa paste and a bit more chilli!